 On a risk management basis for business it is prudent to carry business cyber insurance cover due to the frequency of cyber attacks.
 Your business's insurance broker will be able to advise you on what is the most appropriate cover.

-You can also purchase identity theft insurance protection.
+You can also purchase personal identity theft insurance protection.
 Basically this is insurance on your identity that covers your name and social security number.
 Having insurance on your identity can save you lots of trouble and hundreds of dollars if your identity is ever stolen and you have to try to clear your name and your debt.

 Don’t make the mistake of assuming you don’t have anything worth stealing.
 Thieves are not only interested in people with great credit scores who have lots of money in the bank.
-They might not be planning to rack up a painfully high amount of credit card debt in your name.
+They might be planning to rack up a painfully high amount of credit card debt in your name.

 Even though credit card identity theft gets the most press, it is not the only kind.
 No matter how bad your credit score is, a thief can still use your name for a driver’s license or for tax purposes.

 In a January 2016 article in Forbes magazine it reported that Juniper Research estimated that by 2019 the global cost of cyber crime would reach 2 trillion US dollars per annum.
 It is no longer an acceptable risk for a business not to have the Information Security Management System Standard ISO 27001 (or equivalent) in place.
 Losses from cyber security breaches are a clear and present danger.
 Our goal is to help you become aware of the risks and to manage them better by referring you to appropriate professionals.

 On an individual level, identity theft is a very serious problem, even though the chances may appear that you would not become a victim because it always happens to someone else.
 This is a mistake that can be costly in time and money.